vespatrades/scalping_bot/README.md

         *   Take-Profit Offset from Entry: `R * Take Profit Fraction`

 4.  **Trade Management & Exit Logic**:
     *   Once one of the initial OCO limit orders is filled, the bot is considered "In Trade" (either long or short).
+The ID of this filled parent order is stored.
     *   The other initial limit order of the OCO group is automatically cancelled by Sierra Chart.
     *   The attached stop-loss and take-profit orders corresponding to the filled entry order become active.
-    *   The bot then monitors these active stop-loss and take-profit orders.
+    *   The bot then monitors these active child orders (stop-loss and take-profit) of the filled parent order.
     *   The trade is exited when either the stop-loss or the take-profit level is hit and filled.
+    *   **Safety Exit**: If an active stop-loss or take-profit order is detected as CANCELED or in an ERROR state by the system/broker (not due to a fill), the bot will attempt to flatten the current position immediately to avoid an unprotected trade.
-    *   Upon exit, the bot returns to a flat state, ready to look for new OCO bracket opportunities if within the trading window.
-This simplifies the state machine as there is no "unprotected" state; entries are immediately bracketed.
+    *   Upon exit (either by SL/TP fill or safety flatten), the bot returns to a flat state, ready to look for new OCO bracket opportunities if conditions allow.

 5.  **Parameters and Precision**:
     *   **Number of Contracts**: Sets the quantity for each trade.
-    *   **Volatility Subgraph (Range R)**: Specifies the Sierra Chart study and its specific subgraph to use for sourcing the dynamic `R` value (Average Rotation).
+    *   **Volatility Subgraph (Range R)**: Specifies the Sierra Chart study and its subgraph to use for sourcing the dynamic `R` value.
-    *   **Bracket Width Fraction of R**: Determines how far from the current price the initial buy/sell limit orders of the OCO bracket are placed.
+    *   **Bracket Width Fraction of R**: Determines how far from the current price the initial OCO limit orders are placed.
-    *   **Stop Loss Fraction of R**: After an entry is filled, this determines the stop-loss distance from the entry price, as a multiple of `R`.
+    *   **Stop Loss Fraction of R**: Determines the stop-loss distance from the entry price, as a multiple of `R`.
-    *   **Take Profit Fraction of R**: After an entry is filled, this determines the take-profit distance from the entry price, as a multiple of `R`.
+    *   **Take Profit Fraction of R**: Determines the take-profit distance from the entry price, as a multiple of `R`.
+    *   **Use Trading Window**: A Yes/No input to enable or disable the time-based trading window and end-of-day flattening.
+Defaults to "Yes".
+    *   **Start Time (HHMMSS)**: Trading start time, if the window is enabled.
+    *   **Stop Time (HHMMSS) & Flatten**: Trading stop time and flatten time, if the window is enabled.
+    *   **Enable Trading**: Master switch to enable or disable all trading actions by the bot.
-    *   **Log Detail Level**: Controls the verbosity of log messages output to the Sierra Chart Study Log for debugging and monitoring.
+    *   **Log Detail Level**: A dropdown list (NONE, ERROR, WARN, INFO, DEBUG, VERBOSE) to control the verbosity of log messages for debugging and monitoring.
+Defaults to "INFO".
     *   All price calculations for orders (entry prices, stop-loss offsets, take-profit offsets) are rounded to the nearest tick size of the traded instrument to ensure order validity.
+Offsets are also ensured to be at least one tick.

 6.  **State Management & Resilience**:
-    *   The bot uses Sierra Chart's persistent variables to maintain its operational state (e.g., Flat, BracketArmed, InPosition) and track critical order identifiers across study function calls.
+    *   The bot uses Sierra Chart's persistent variables to maintain its operational state (e.g., Flat, BracketArmed, InPosition, ActiveFilledParentOrderID) across study function calls.
     *   A bootstrap mechanism is included, which attempts to re-synchronize the study's internal state with actual open orders and positions if the study is reloaded or the chart undergoes a full recalculation.

-This strategy leverages Sierra Chart's robust OCO functionality to manage entries and initial risk, while adapting trade parameters dynamically based on the `R` value derived from an external "Average Rotation" indicator.
+This strategy leverages Sierra Chart's robust OCO functionality to manage entries and initial risk, while adapting trade parameters dynamically based on the `R` value derived from an external indicator.

 ## Prerequisites